2013 Granbury tornado: Tornado summary

-The tornado reached EF4 intensity a second time on Sundown Court, where two multi-story houses were destroyed and swept clean of debris.
-These houses were located next to each other.
-Another house on the same street sustained high-end EF3 damage to its structure, and collapsed walls were observed.
+The tornado reached EF4 intensity a second time on Sundown Court, where two multi-story houses, including one that was properly secured with anchor bolts, were destroyed and swept clean of debris.
+A poorly anchored home on the same street was damaged at high-end EF3 intensity as all of its walls were collapsed.
 It then tracked out of populated areas, heading northward and snapping tree trunks at EF1 intensity.

-As the tornado continued tracking northward, it struck a barn, heavily damaging it at EF1 intensity.
-Windspeeds here were at 97 mph.
-Another farm nearby lost its roof, and windspeeds were estimated to be up to 100 mph at this location.
-A tree was debarked at EF2 intensity a short distance from the farms, and several other trees sustained EF0 and EF1 damage.
-The tornado retained large swaths of EF1 damage.
+As the tornado continued tracking northward, it struck a barn at EF1 intensity, causing heavy damage.
+Another farm nearby lost its roof, a nearby tree was debarked at EF2 intensity, 3 horses were thrown and killed, and several nearby trees sustained EF0 and EF1 damage.

 The tornado continued moving northward before narrowly avoiding a single home located on Acton Highway.
-It then abruptly turned to the east, inflicting EF2 damage on trees.
-It also began to run almost parallel to Bob White Drive while weakening to EF0 intensity.
-Multiple farm buildings sustained EF0 damage on this road.
-The tornado also damaged a manufactured home at EF1 intensity before lifting north of Bob White Drive.
+It then abruptly turned to the east, inflicting EF2 damage on trees as it began to run almost parallel to Bob White Drive while weakening to EF0 intensity.
+Multiple farm buildings sustained EF0 damage on this road, and a manufactured home was damaged at EF1 intensity before the tornado lifted north of Bob White Drive.
 In total, it tracked around 2.75 miles and had a maximum width of 800 yards.